JOSHUAJEBARAJ/jorfa-tweets/Readme.md

 # Jorfa Tweets

-This is the simple python script that help to find the tweets of `Jorfa  Archer` using specific keyword
+This is the simple python script that help to find the tweets of `Jofra  Archer` using specific keyword

+## Setting up

+- clone this repo

+`git clone git@github.com:JOSHUAJEBARAJ/jorfa-tweets.git`

+- Move into `JORFA_TWEETS`   folder

+- use the `python` script
 ## Usage

 ```